-Understanding your scores
+Understanding your scores for International and Canadian Tests

 Your GED® test score provides an estimate of your knowledge and skill in each content area compared to that of recent high school graduates.
 You should have two different scores on each content area: standard score and percentile rank.